15 minutes per day

 Listen to the news, football commentaries, music, tv shows, movies with subtitles, watch them over and over until you are confident you can understand every word in the correct context.
 With movies for example you can watch it the first time in Spanish and then watch it in English this will speed up your understanding.

-Amazon Prime and Netflix are a good place to look for programs to watch, here are some that I watched recently that I enjoyed.
+Amazon Prime and Netflix are a good place to look for programs to watch.

-Match commentaries are a great way too but if you really want to focus on football language used by coaches and players then I recommend that you join an English-speaking membership group, here for example we have the Coaches Academy by the Coaches Voice who have training and tactics videos as well as session plans which are great for practicing your reading.
-They also have content in Spanish.
+Match commentaries are a great way too but if you really want to focus on football language used by coaches and players then I recommend that you join a membership group, here for example we have the Coaches Academy by the Coaches Voice who have training and tactics videos as well as session plans which are great for practicing your reading.
+They have content in Enfglish and Spanish.

 Speaking